ImgBotApp/InternetNL/detail/verdict/not-tested_en.md

-This test did not run, because a parent test that this test depends on already gave a fail as a result.
+This test did not run, because a parent test that this test depends on already gave a negative result ('fail').